Besulba/Gallery/README.md

 1. Install NodeJs https://nodejs.org/en/download/
 2. Install dependencies: npm install --global gulp-cli bower

-In path when do you have the project execute the next code
+In the path, where do you have the project, execute the next code:

 3. Run npm install --save <package> to install frontend dependencies
 3. Run bower install --save <package> to install frontend dependencies